JAY4T/ligiopen/README.md

 ## 🌐 Deployment

-Backend: Use ngrok to expose the API
+Backend: Use ngrok to expose the API(We are currently using this free trial

 Frontend: Deploy on Netlify or Vercel